-To protect the health and safety of our campus community, TRIO - Student Support Services has moved all services online until further notice.
+To protect the health and safety of our campus community, TRIO - Student Support Services will primarily operate remotely with limited in-person services.

 Make an Online Appointment HERE

-See Drop-In Hours for Current TRIO Students HERE.
+- See Virtual Drop-In Hours for Current TRIO Students HERE.

 If you have further questions, please call our Virtual Front Desk at 206-934-3852.

 - Federally-funded programs established under the Title IV of the Higher Education Act of 1965, referred to as the TRiO Programs (initially just three programs).